6 Reasons Why Asset Allocation Affects Investment Performance For Ultra-High Net Worth Investors More than Any Other Variable

-Maintaining your optimized asset allocation doesn’t require large scale changes, unless your life experiences major financial events, such as unexpected medical events for you or your relatives.
+Maintaining your optimized ultra high net worth asset allocation doesn’t require large scale changes, unless your life experiences major financial events, such as unexpected medical events for you or your relatives.

-Barring those types of events, it requires periodic and ongoing adjustments, just like the pilot consistently performs while the passengers sleep, oblivious to his or her flight expertise and experience.
+Barring those types of events, your ultra high net worth asset allocation requires periodic and ongoing adjustments, just like the pilot consistently performs while the passengers sleep, oblivious to his or her flight expertise and experience.

 Again, you can either do this yourself or pay someone else (the pilot who knows how to fly a plane) to do it.
 But someone has to do it.

-If you want to see what a high net worth portfolio plan and your ideal customized asset allocation look like, schedule a Wealth Management Analysis meeting with one of our two high net worth wealth managers.
+If you want to see what a high net worth portfolio plan and your ideal customized ultra high net worth asset allocation look like, schedule a Wealth Management Analysis meeting with one of our two high net worth wealth managers.

 The Shortfalls of Asset Allocation Calculators and Formulas